Redfern, Harry (1861-1950), architect

 Historique

 Harry Redfern was a British architect.
-He was articled to Henry Woodyer in 1876 and subsequently worked for William Butterfield, Alfred Lawers, Alfred Young Nutt, Peter Dollar, and William Young.
+He went to Abingdon School and was then articled to Henry Woodyer in 1876 and subsequently worked for William Butterfield, Alfred Lawers, Alfred Young Nutt, Peter Dollar, and William Young.
 In 1889 he established an independent practice in Derby, then worked in partnership with J. J. Stevenson from 1896 until Stevenson's death in 1908.
 He became a Fellow of the Royal Institute of British Architects in 1903.

 Lieux